seandogg/seandogg.github.io/index.md

 In late 2018, I decided following my dream of entrepreneurship would need to happen.

 I left the agency position and with a mini cohort of clients, started my own [tiny agency](https://grizzlypoppy.com).
-Having my own business allowed me and my little family the flexability to move to our rural island in the Pacific Northwest, where we're happily raising our children near the local Waldorf school.
+Having my own business allowed me and my little family the freedom to move to a rural island in the Pacific Northwest, where we're happily raising our children near the local Waldorf school set amongst the forest and beaches of Puget Sound.

 ![Sean's image](/assets/img/office.jpg){:.w50}
 My little office (upstairs the restaurant)